 - 3-4 cups rice (cold, preferably a day old)

 - 1 green onion (finely chopped)

-Heat up pan to medium heat with a bit of oil
+- Using a frying pan, set the stove to medium heat and add a bit of oil

 - Add in the cumin and toast it for 30 seconds.
 Watch it carefully to make sure it doesn’t burn!

 - Add in the ground beef.
 Break up the meat into tiny pieces and cook for about 5 mins or until the beef is fully cooked.

 - Add in the salt, ginger and garlic and cook for another 2 mins